 The Blue Dahlia (1946)

-An Academy Award nominee, this murder mystery noire features the popular pairing of Alan Ladd and Veronica Lake.
+An Academy Award nominee for best original screenplay, this murder mystery noir features the popular pairing of Alan Ladd and Veronica Lake.
 The Blue Dahlia is a story about a sailor who comes home only to discover his wife is having an affair and his son has died due to his wife’s alcoholism.
 It is one of many noirs echoing the disillusionment of wartime.

 Today, there are films that are influenced by the genre (or style)...